mcdemarco/the-new-kitchen-cookbook/poultry/crockpotRoastedChicken.md

 ## Variants

 The potatoes are my own addition.
+I have also added a bulb of fennel and fava beans (removing the carrots).

 Optionally, you can broil chicken to crisp it up after cooking.